digital-land/land-calculator/README.md

 * exclude OS Zoomstack hospitals and clinics (sites of type "Medical Care")
 * exclude agricultural land with a high [ALC grade](https://www.gov.uk/government/publications/agricultural-land-assess-proposals-for-development/guide-to-assessing-development-proposals-on-agricultural-land)
 * stacked bar chart of land use in selected areas
+* [Indicies of Multiple Deprevation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) Barriers to Housing and Services Domain (2019) (statistical cut-off)

 <a href="https://www.flickr.com/photos/psd/53780793882/in/dateposted-ff/" title="Estimating land availability"><img src="https://live.staticflickr.com/65535/53780793882_5ac8d56fa2_c.jpg" width="400" alt="Estimating land availability"/></a>

+# Grid approach

+The approach of subtracting geometries take time to process and creates issues with invalid polygons.
+Processing the country as a matrix of 1 hectare grids could avoid geometry issues, speed up processing, reduce the size of the data, and simplify how the browser shows switching options.

 # Rebuilding the data